posva/talk-vuejs-and-typescript-a-complicated-relationship/README.md

       : Promise<void>
     ```

-    - This is to support modules: a way to organize the store in smaller stores
+    - But bigger apps have modular requirements for Stores: modules: a way to organize the store in smaller stores
+    - Explain modules
+    - This brings a new layer of complexity by making types recursive

   - Dynamic module registration = no static typings
     - but allow other patters like code splitting